 Note: The tax deduction for preventive health check-ups is in addition to the deduction available on the premium payment.

 This means, if you are eligible to avail Rs.
 20,000 as a tax deduction for the premium payment of medical insurance, the policy will pay Rs.
 25,000, i.e. 5000 extra for preventive health check-ups.

 In case you pay for the preventive health check-ups of your parents who are 60 years or above, you are eligible to avail Rs.
 7,000 as the tax deduction under Section 80D of Income Tax Act, 1961.

 One of the additional benefits offered under Section 80D of Income Tax Act is that expenses borne by you for preventive health check-ups of your spouse, children or parents can be exempted from your annual taxable income.
-Even the expense incurred for the preventive health check-ups of the parents are tax deductibles.
+Even the expense incurred for the preventive health check-ups of the parents are exempted from tax.

 The second difference that can be noticed regarding preventive health check-ups is that the premium paid for the health insurance coverage.
-In case of the premium payment for medical insurance, the expenses incurred will be eligible for the benefit only if the amount is paid not paid in cash.
-So this would include a wide range payment modes including cheque, credit cards, debit cards and even direct transfer from the bank account through net banking mode.
+In case of the premium payment for medical insurance, the expenses incurred will be eligible for the tax benefit only if the amount is paid other than cash.
+So, this would include a wide range payment modes including cheque, credit cards, debit cards and even direct transfer from the bank account through net banking mode.

 Let us take an example of Section 80D for your better understanding.